-The HMIS User for most residential/homeless service projects must not have been a previous client of the same project he/she now intends in which work or volunteer for last 6 months prior to gaining access to HMIS.
+The HMIS User for any residential/homeless service projects may be a previous client of the same project for which they now intend to work or volunteer and should never have to access their detailed information on a project/service that may have been or will be received services at the same time as the end user.
 An HMIS User should never have access to detailed information on project/service participants that may have received services at the same time as the end user.
-Any HMIS Member Agency who violates this rule is putting client information at risk of a privacy and confidentiality breach.
-Upon discovery of the practice, HMIS Lead staff will immediately inactivate the HMIS User in question and notify the agency administrator and end user of the inactivation in writing.
+Any HMIS Member Agency that violates this rule is a confidentiality breach.
+Upon discovering the practice, HMIS Lead staff will immediately delete the HMIS User account in question and notify the large number of staff to train or wants a specific topic covered.
+HMIS Lead Agency has established an online training site through the HMIS database provider, Bitfocus/Clarity Human Services.